 Why Everyone in California Should Know How to Get a Boating License

 The Division of Boating and Waterways report statistics related to boating in the State of California each year.
 During 2016, there were 588 accidents, 266 injuries, and 50 fatalities reported and those numbers reportedly increased for 2017.
 The reason that many of these accidents occur is due to the inability of the boat’s driver to manage the boat effectively under all types of conditions.

 The most common type of accident by far is collisions; flooding, grounding, sinking, and capsizing come next in order of frequency.
 Another statistic of interest is the large percentage of accidents that occur during the weekend.
 While the laws and regulations for boating in California go a long way towards increasing safety, the need for the new boating license requirement is obvious.

-Of course, another alternative to renting a boat and operating the boat on your own is to hire a yacht rental with an experienced captain and crew.
+Of course, another alternative to renting a boat and operating the boat on your own is to hire a San Diego yacht rental with an experienced captain and crew.
 Yacht rentals serve as a safe option for whale watching, engaging in water sports, and enjoying a fishing expedition off the coast of San Diego.
-A yacht rental lets you focus on the best of everything the beautiful San Diego Bay has to offer and leave the driving to the experts.
+A catamaran charter lets you focus on the best of everything the beautiful San Diego Bay has to offer and leave the driving to the experts.

 Contact Adventuress Luxury Catamaran to schedule your custom sailing excursion today.
 We offer a variety of charter options including corporate events, whale watching, yacht weddings, and more.
 It’s the safe, fun way to see the best of San Diego with an experienced crew looking out for your safety every step of the way.